isaacmg/fb_scraper/readme.md

 scrape_posts_from_last_scrape(group_id)
 scrape_comments_from_last_scrape(group_id)
 ```
 3. Note that our messaging system using Kafka currently only works with the basic json data (comparable to the CSV).
-We our working on addeding a new schema for the more complex data [see issue 11](https://github.com/isaacmg/fb_scraper/issues/11).
+We are working on addeding a new schema for the more complex data [see issue 11](https://github.com/isaacmg/fb_scraper/issues/11).
 Plans to upgrade to add authentication for Kafka authentication are in progress.

 4. Currently the majority of examples of actual analysis are contained in the Examining data using Spark.ipynb notebook located in the data folder.
 You can open the notebook and specify the name of your CSV.